Daniel A. Robertson

 Daniel A. Robertson (May 13, 1812 – March 16, 1895) was a Democratic politician, newspaper proprietor, and lawyer who served in local and state politics in Ohio and Minnesota.
 Robertson served in the Ohio Constitutional Convention of 1850-1851 for 3 months before resigning to move to Minnesota.
-Robertson was a Mayor of Saint Paul from 1859-1860, resigning as he was elected to the 2nd Minnesota Legislature from December 7, 1859 to January 7, 1861.
+Robertson was a Mayor of Saint Paul from 1859 to 1860, resigning as he was elected to the 2nd Minnesota Legislature from December 7, 1859, to January 7, 1861.

 Outside of politics, Robertson was a newspaper editor and proprietor.
 In Ohio, Robertson owned the Mount Vernon Banner, Ohio Eagle of Lancaster, and the Guernsey County News and was an editor of the Cincinnati Enquirer.
 When Robertson moved to Minnesota, he founded the Minnesota Democrat, which he sold in June 1853 and which merged into the Minnesota Pioneer..
+Robertson was one of the founders of the city of Mankato, Minnesota.

 Early life and start of newspaper career

-Daniel A. Robertson was born on May 13, 1812 in Pictou, Nova Scotia.
+Daniel A. Robertson was born on May 13, 1812, in Pictou, Nova Scotia.
 He moved to New York City at age 18 where he studied law.
 He was admitted to practice in New York in 1839.
 After a short while, Robertson abandoned his law practice and pursued a career in journalism.
 Moving to Ohio, Robertson became the editor and proprietor of three Democratic Ohio papers.
 Robertson owned the Mount Vernon Banner, the Ohio Eagle of Lancaster, and the Guernsey County News.
 Robertson also served as an editor of the Cincinnati Enquirer.

 Robertson was appointed as a US Marshall for the District of Ohio in 1844 where he served one four-year term.
 Also in that year, Robertson was married to Julia Annie Bell.
 In 1850, Ohio began the process of replacing the Ohio Constitution.
-The Ohio Constitutional Convention of 1850-1851 consisted of a majority of Democratic Party representatives split into liberal and conservative factions.
+The Ohio Constitutional Convention of 1850-1851 consisted of a majority of Democratic Party representatives split into liberal and conservative fractions.
 Robertson was elected as Fairfield County's representative to the convention, but served only three months before moving to Minnesota.